 It is perhaps worth recording that the Earl of Elgin had initially been far from happy about the proposals for a new church building.
 His concerns were related to the burdensome debt incurred by the congregation during the building of the Chapel in Pilmuir Street.
 They proved to be not without foundation: the difference between the £1,500 sale-price of the old Chapel and the estimated cost of the new Church amounted to more than £800…

-Subscription-lists were again issued and this time yielded over £5,000 – a sum which included donations from Mr Erskine Beveridge (who purchased the Viewfield site as a gift to the Church), from Lord Elgin’s family and from the Walker Trust.
+Subscription-lists were again issued and this time yielded over £5,000 – a sum which included donations from Mr Erskine Beveridge (who purchased the Viewfield site along the East Port as a gift to the Church), from Lord Elgin’s family and from the Walker Trust.
 The total cost of the building was just over £2,300, avoiding the burden of debt that had previously proved so difficult to overcome.

 The font and organ were brought from the old Chapel, which appears to have been vacated before the new Church was ready.

-Holy Trinity, Viewfield, was consecrated in September 1891, again by the Bishop of Glasgow in the absence of the Bishop of St Andrews.
+Holy Trinity Dunfermline, was consecrated in September 1891, again by the Bishop of Glasgow in the absence of the Bishop of St Andrews.
 The Church ceremony was followed by a dinner in the City Arms Hotel.

 1908–38 Canon Critchley